 - Air demand monitoring

 - Establishing a schedule to proactively replace parts before they wear out.

 Mistake 10 – Cheap Equipment Choices: When it comes to such a crucial part of your plant productivity, don’t try to save a few dollars by choosing lower-grade equipment that could cost you big bucks in the long run.
-Here at John Henry Foster, we offer a comprehensive and extensive suite of products from the top suppliers in the compressed air industry, such as: Aerzen USA, Control Devices LLC, Dekker Vacuum Technologies, Gardner Denver, Gardner Denver Thomas Pump, Nano Purification Solutions, Parker, Powerex, Quincy, Rogers Machinery Company, Samuel Pressure Vessel Group, Sauer Compressors USA, Solberg and Zeks.
+Here at JHFOSTER, we offer a comprehensive and extensive suite of products from the top suppliers in the compressed air industry, such as: Aerzen USA, Control Devices LLC, Dekker Vacuum Technologies, Gardner Denver, Gardner Denver Thomas Pump, Nano Purification Solutions, Parker, Powerex, Quincy, Rogers Machinery Company, Samuel Pressure Vessel Group, Sauer Compressors USA, Solberg and Zeks.

 An air compressor set up can be a complicated and fraught process, but it is not one you have to experience alone.
-From start to finish, the experts at JHFoster have the knowledge and experience to help you easily navigate your journey towards maximizing the efficiency of your air compressor system.
-We also maintain the JHFoster Compressed Air Library, which is full of free compressed air resources.
+From start to finish, the experts at JHFOSTER have the knowledge and experience to help you easily navigate your journey towards maximizing the efficiency of your air compressor system.
+We also maintain the JHFOSTER Compressed Air Library, which is full of free compressed air resources.
 Our library includes product specifications and solutions for various industries.

-Headquartered in Eagan, Minnesota, JHFoster is a leading distributor and service provider of automation and compressed air systems.
+Headquartered in Eagan, Minnesota, JHFOSTER is a leading distributor and service provider of automation and compressed air systems.
 We are committed to providing successful solutions that exceed production demands, reduce costs, and increase overall efficiencies.
 Contact us online, request a quote, or call 855-688-0043 for more information on compressed air systems.